huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 3. Retrieve the input of the first Transformer layer
 4. Retrieve the output of the first Transformer layer
 5. Retrieve the output of the following n - 1 Transformer layers
-6. Retrieve the output of the whole BrandNewBert Model
+6. Retrieve the output of the whole [camelcase name of model] Model

 Input IDs should thereby consists of an array of integers, *e.g.*
 `input_ids = [0, 4, 4, 3, 2, 4, 1, 7, 19]`